88 EVENTS COMPANY LIMITED (”We”) are committed to protecting and respecting your privacy.

-Even though the UK has expressed its intention to leave the EU in March 2019 (no laughing at the back), the GDPR will be applicable in the UK from 25th May 2018.
+Even though the UK has expressed its intention to leave the EU in January 2020, the GDPR will be applicable in the UK from 25th May 2018.
 The Government intends for the GDPR to continue in UK law post Brexit and has also introduced a Data Protection Bill to replace the current Data Protection Act in due course.

 Your new rights under the GDPR are set out in this notice but will only apply once the GDPR becomes law on 25th May 2018.

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

 For the purposes of data protection legislation in force from time to time the data controller is 88 Events Company Ltd of Larchfield Court, Ibrox Business Park, Woodville Street, Glasgow, G51 2RQ, UK.

 Our nominated Data Protection Officer is Marc Samuels, Director.

 We are a hire business, specialising in the rental of event styling products.
 We collect the personal data of the following types of people to allow us to undertake our business;

 • 3rd party contacts such as venue and support staff

 We collect information about you to carry out our core business and ancillary activities.